nv-ucsb-courses/dip_intro/README.md

 ## Grading
 40% Homework (including programming assignments, and quizzes).
+The last two homework assignments will be replaced by the Class Project.
 Note that the weight for each homework will vary, depending on the level of difficulty of the questions/programming assignments.
 20% Mid-term examination, and 40% for the final examination.
 There will be an in-class midterm (Wednesday, Oct.
 30) and a final exam (Wednesday Nov.
 12).
 These exams will be closed-book, closed-notes; we will provide a formula sheet for you to use if necessary.
 Make every effort to show up on time for the regular, scheduled exam times.

 ## Textbook
 * Rafael C. Gonzalez and Richard E. Woods. *Digital Image Processing (4th Edition)*.
 Pearson, 2018.